matt0792/pokegotchi/README.md

 - Combat system

 ### Getting Started <a name="gettingStarted"></a>
-Page is hosted on GitHub.
-Load it and jump in!
+Page is hosted on GitHub at https://matt0792.github.io/pokegotchi/.

 ### Usage <a name="usage"></a>
 NA